abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

   refreshed this four times a day, at midnight / 12 AM, 6 AM, noon / 12
   PM, and 6 PM.
 Now, the IT team has created a link to Dataverse to ingest this data into an Admin Lakehouse.
 They have also transformed this data.
-We do not need to set up refresh as we are linking to the Lakehouse provided by the IT team.
+We do not need to set up a refresh, as we are linking to the Lakehouse is provided by the IT team.

 - **Sales Data:** in ADLS is updated at noon / 12 PM every day.
-We do not need to set up refresh for this since we have created a shortcut.
+We do not need to set up a  refresh for this since we have created a shortcut.
 As soon as data is updated in ADLS, it is available.

 By the end of this lab, you will have learned: